Tingjun-Lei/Tingjun-Lei.github.io/_portfolio/portfolio-2.md

 ---
-title: "Biologically Inspired Artificial Intelligence"
+title: "Biologically Inspired Artificial Intelligence (BIAI)"
 excerpt: "Bio-inspired models are computational models designed to mimic the structure and function of neuroscience to achieve intelligent behavior in autonomous systems. <br/><img src='/images/BNN2.JPG'>"
 collection: portfolio
 ---

-Biologically Inspired Artificial Intelligence (BIAI) refers to computational models that are designed to emulate the structure and function of biological neural systems, particularly those found in neuroscience.
-By drawing inspiration from the brain’s and neural's mechanisms for processing information, learning, and adaptation, BIAI aims to enable intelligent behaviors in robotic systems.
-These models often replicate features such as neural connectivity, plasticity, and sensory integration, allowing robots to perceive, reason, and act more naturally and autonomously in complex environments.
+Biologically Inspired Artificial Intelligence (BIAI) refers to computational models and algorithms that emulate the structure, function, and adaptive capabilities of biological neural systems, particularly those observed in neuroscience.
+By leveraging principles such as neural connectivity, plasticity, sensory integration, and learning dynamics, BIAI seeks to replicate the brain’s mechanisms for perception, decision-making, and adaptation.
+These biologically grounded approaches enable robotic and autonomous systems to exhibit more natural, robust, and flexible behaviors when operating in complex, uncertain, or dynamic environments.

 <img src='/images/BNN1.JPG'>